oven-sh/bun/docs/api/http.md

 {% image src="/images/exception_page.png" caption="Bun's built-in 500 page" /%}

 To handle server-side errors, implement an `error` handler.
 This function should return a `Response` to served to the client when an error occurs.
-This response will supercede Bun's default error page in `development` mode.
+This response will supersede Bun's default error page in `development` mode.

 ```ts
 Bun.serve({